InformaticsMatters/squonk2-python-client/README.rst

 6.x     4.x     4.x     6.x     ✖️
 ======  ======  ======  ======  =========

-As an example, the above table illustrates that full compatibility with DM ``5.x`` will require client version ``7``.
+As an example, the above table illustrates th§at full compatibility with DM ``5.x`` will require client version ``7``.
 Client version ``6``, although it remains published, is no longer supported.